Simosuchus: Possible fossorial lifestyle

-A fossorial, or burrowing lifestyle, for Simosuchus has recently been proposed but is not widely agreed upon.
-Evidence for burrowing includes the robust limbs and short snout, which appears shovel-like.
+A fossorial, or burrowing, lifestyle for Simosuchus has been suggested in its initial description based on the robust limbs and short snout, which appears shovel-like, and the underslung lower jaw that would prevent friction when the animal opens its jaws during burrowing.
 There are also areas on the skull that may have attached to strong neck muscles that would have been well suited for burrowing.